-As on March 31, 2020, the Company's Board of Directors comprises six Non-Executive Directors (NEDs), three out of whom are Independent Directors of which one is a Woman Director.
-Hence, the Board of Directors comprises Non-Executive, Independent Directors, as well as a Woman Director and half of the Board of Directors comprises Independent Directors, with the Chairman being a Promoter & Non - executive Director.
-The Composition of the Board is in Conformity with Regulation 17 of the SEBI Listing Regulations read with Section 149 of the Companies Act, 2013 ("the Act").
+- 1. As on March 31, 2021, the Company's Board of Directors comprises six Non-Executive Directors (NEDs), three out of whom are Independent Directors of which one is a Woman Director.
+Hence, the Board of Directors comprises Non-Executive, Independent Directors, as well as a Woman Director and half of the Board of Directors comprises Independent Directors, with the Chairman being a Promoter & Non executive Director.
+The Composition of the Board is in Conformity with Regulation 17 of the SEBI Listing Regulations read with Section 149 of the Act and Rules framed thereunder. - 2.
+None of the Directors on the Board holds directorships in more than ten public companies.
+None of the Independent Directors of the Company serve as Independent Directors in more than seven listed companies.
+None of the Directors serving as a Whole-time Director/Managing Director in any listed entity serves as an Independent Director of more than three listed entities.
+Necessary disclosures regarding Committee positions in other public companies as on March 31, 2021 have been made by the Directors.
+None of the Directors are related to each other.